fweiss/passat-can/README.md

 In normal operation there will be single flashes of blue, white, green.

 Multiple flashes of a particular color indicate an issue with the respective service.

-## Wifi usage
-runs in either station or access point mode.
-GPIO pin 4 is used to select
-- open = station
-- grounded = access point

-### Access point mode
-Access point mode is available so connection can be made without connecting to an existing Wifi network.
-The steps to connect in this mode are:
-- insert jumper to pull pin 4 low
-- power on or reset device
-- go to internet/wifi settings on the client device
-- select "wallop"
-- open a browser at ``192.168.4.1``

-The SSID is "wallop"

 ## Notes